remicres/otbtf/tools/docker/README.md

 ### Debug build
 If you failed to build, you can still access the last layer and check CMake errors and logs.
 Run `docker images`, find the latest layer id, and run a tmp container with it (example: `docker run -it d60496d9612e bash`).
-You may also need to split some multi-commands layers in the Dockerfile in order to see files before they get removed.
+You may also need to split some multi-command layers in the Dockerfile in order to see logs before they get removed.
 If you run into "Out Of Memory errors" during SuperBuild you should decrease CPU_RATIO (ex 0.75).

 ## Container examples